Gaius-Augustus/BRAKER/README.md

 Bug reporting
 =============

 Before reporting bugs, please check that you are using the most recent versions of GeneMark-EX, AUGUSTUS and BRAKER.
-Also, check the list of [Common problems](#common-problems), and the Issue list on Github before reporting bugs.
-We do monitor open issues on Github.
-Sometimes, we are unable to help you, immediatly, but we try hard to solve your problems.
+Also, check the list of [Common problems](#common-problems), and the Issue list on GitHub before reporting bugs.
+We do monitor open issues on GitHub.
+Sometimes, we are unable to help you, immediately, but we try hard to solve your problems.

-Reporting bugs on github
+Reporting bugs on GitHub
 ------------------------

-If you found a bug, please open an issue at <https://github.com/Gaius-Augustus/BRAKER/issues> (or contact katharina.hoff@uni-greifswald.de).
+If you found a bug, please open an issue at <https://github.com/Gaius-Augustus/BRAKER/issues> (or contact katharina.hoff@uni-greifswald.de or bruna.tomas@gatech.edu).

 Information worth mentioning in your bug report:

 Check in `braker/yourSpecies/braker.log` at which step `braker.pl` crashed.

-There are a number of other files that might be of interest, depending on where in the pipeline the problem occured.
+There are a number of other files that might be of interest, depending on where in the pipeline the problem occurred.
 Some of the following files will not be present if they did not contain any errors.

 -   `braker/yourSpecies/errors/bam2hints.*.stderr` - will give details on a bam2hints crash (step for converting bam file to intron gff file)

 -   `braker/yourSpecies/hintsfile.gff` - is this file empty?
 If yes, something went wrong during hints generation - does this file contain hints from source “b2h” and of type “intron”?
 If not: GeneMark-ET will not be able to execute properly.

--   `braker/yourSpecies/startAlign.stderr` - if you provided a protein fasta file and this file is not empty, something went wrong during protein alignment

--   `braker/yourSpecies/startAlign.stdout` - may give clues on at which point protein alignment went wrong
+Conversely, GeneMark-EP+ will not be able to execute correctly if hints from the source "ProtHint" are missing.

 -   `braker/yourSpecies/(align_gthalign_exoneratealign_spaln)/*err` - errors reported by the alignment tools gth/exonerate/spaln

--   `braker/yourSpecies/errors/GeneMark-ET.stderr` - errors reported by GeneMark-ET
+-   `braker/yourSpecies/errors/GeneMark-{ET,EP}.stderr` - errors reported by GeneMark-ET/EP+

--   `braker/yourSpecies/errors/GeneMark-ET.stdout` - may give clues about the point at which errors in GeneMark-ET occured
+-   `braker/yourSpecies/errors/GeneMark-{ET,EP).stdout` - may give clues about the point at which errors in GeneMark-ET/EP+ occured

--   `braker/yourSpecies/GeneMark-ET/genemark.gtf` - is this file empty?
-If yes, something went wrong during executing GeneMark-ET
+-   `braker/yourSpecies/GeneMark-{ET,EP}/genemark.gtf` - is this file empty?
+If yes, something went wrong during executing GeneMark-ET/EP+

--   `braker/yourSpecies/GeneMark-ET/genemark.f.good.gtf` - is this file empty?
-If yes, something went wrong during filtering GeneMark-ET genes for training AUGUSTUS
+-   `braker/yourSpecies/GeneMark-{ET,EP}/genemark.f.good.gtf` - is this file empty?
+If yes, something went wrong during filtering GeneMark-ET/EP+ genes for training AUGUSTUS

 -   `braker/yourSpecies/genbank.good.gb` - try a “grep -c LOCUS genbank.good.gb” to determine the number of training genes for training AUGUSTUS, should not be low